ccamel/awesome-ccamel/README.md

 - [BitCannaCommunity/cosmos-faucet](https://github.com/BitCannaCommunity/cosmos-faucet) - Cosmos-faucet is a simple alternative to the tendermint/faucet GoLang script.
 This is an idea adapted for  Bitcanna and can be used for any project using cosmos.
 - [ChristophP/elm-esm](https://github.com/ChristophP/elm-esm) - Turn Elm compiler output into modern ES Modules
 - [CosmWasm/docs-deprecated-2023](https://github.com/CosmWasm/docs-deprecated-2023) - Deprecated (in 2023) CosmWasm documentation
+- [DREwX-code/DINOcheat](https://github.com/DREwX-code/DINOcheat) - A powerful and modern enhancement for the Chrome Dino game, featuring speed control, immortality, air-walk, auto-jump bot, custom score tools, and a redesigned interface for maximum performance.
 - [DREwX-code/Ultimate-Text-Selection-Translator](https://github.com/DREwX-code/Ultimate-Text-Selection-Translator) - Translate selected text instantly using Ctrl+L. Supports all languages and automatically detects the selected language, translating it into your browser's default language.
 Simple, fast, and efficient.
 - [DREwX-code/greasyfork-premium](https://github.com/DREwX-code/greasyfork-premium) - Premium enhancement of the GreasyFork interface: light/dark themes, optimized UI, and features designed for more efficient daily use.
 - [DREwX-code/neuraveil](https://github.com/DREwX-code/neuraveil) - Lightweight floating AI chat panel for any webpage, powered by Pollinations.ai (text & image).